brunofmf/Crowd-Sensing/README.md

 # Crowd-Sensing
-A probe request counter using ESP8266 NodeMCU and Arduino IDE
+A crowd sensor using ESP8266 NodeMCU and Arduino IDE

 ## Main Achievements
 1. A probe request counter for crowd sensing using ESP8266WiFi lib (WiFi mode as WIFI_AP_STA);